dale42/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge:

+**I will code for at least an hour every day for the next 100 days**

 ## Contents
 * [My Log - click here to see my progress](log.md)
 * [Rules I'm Following](rules.md)